IPC Protocol

 CommandResult | Daemon to Client | Result of a tool execution |

-ExecuteCommand | Daemon to Client | Route AI bash command through client’s co-process |
+ExecuteLeasedCommand | Daemon to Client | Run a command through the leased co-process |

-CommandExecutionResult | Client to Daemon | Relay result with output, exit code, and updated cwd |
+CommandCompleted | Client to Daemon | Relay result with output, exit code, and updated cwd |

 Agent Task Flow